systelab/systelab-components/README.md

 ## Working with the repo

-In order to clone the repository, and test the library use the following commands:
+In order to clone the repository and test the library use the following commands:

 ```bash
 git clone https://github.com/systelab/systelab-components.git